fg-research/website/blog/general/posts/electricity-forecasting-chronos.rst

     )

-For each month in the considered time window, we use as context window all the data up to that month, and generate the 100 samples from the predicted distribution for the next month.
+For each month in the considered time window, we use as context window all the data up to that month, and generate 100 samples from the predicted distribution for the next month.
 We use the mean of the distribution as point forecast, as in the SARIMA model.

 .. note::